When Do Charities Need to Worry About Death Taxes?

 Federal Estate Tax

 The estate, and not the beneficiaries, pays the federal estate tax in cases where it is applicable.
-Bequests to charities are exempt from such taxation.
+The tax is applicable only to very large estates and, even then, bequests to charities are exempt.
 With that double layer of protection, why should a charity care at all about the tax?

 The estate tax lien is a complicated and convoluted subject.
 For purposes of this brief treatment, the following will serve as an introductory outline:

-2. The lien has a ten-year duration, but sometimes extends far beyond that point in cases of litigation, tax audits, etc.
+- The lien has a ten-year duration but sometimes extends far beyond that point in cases of litigation, tax audits, etc.

 CCK TIPS: The existence of the estate tax lien should encourage prudence but not panic among bequest management specialists.
 The situation arises infrequently, as only the largest estates trigger federal estate tax and are frequently, but not always, under the control of professional fiduciaries.
 We offer the following general recommendations: